sister-software/keywork-starter-kit/docs/README.md

 ![Example of app running in a browser](/docs/assets/local-server.png?raw=true 'The Keywork app running in Chrome')

-Now that you've confirmed that your app runs, it's time to configure Cloudflare Pages.

 ## Deploy With Cloudflare Pages

 Now that we've confirmed the project runs locally, we'll setup Cloudflare Pages so